 Here at The Pure Sleep® Company, we strive to make the purchase, fitting and nightly experience as easy as possible for our customers.
 If you donâ€™t see the information you are looking for, please submit your question(s) through our online Support, and weâ€™ll get back to you with an answer shortly!

 For general questions about purchasing, fitting and the ongoing use of your PureSleep® device, consult our list of FAQs.

 You can read more detailed clinical information about the safety and efficacy of MRDs as a treatment for snoring.

 How does the PureSleep® device work?

 When a person sleeps, their throat muscles relax, their tongue falls backward, and their airway becomes narrower.
 When this happens, breathing can cause the walls of their throat to vibrate, causing the sound of snoring.
-The PureSleep® device works by a technique called mandibular repositioning - it gently holds the lower jaw forward, opening the airway and eliminating the vibrations that cause snoring.
+The PureSleep® device works by a technique called mandibular repositioning - it gently holds the lower jaw forward, opening the airway thereby addressing the fundamental cause of snoring.
 There is significant clinical research supporting the use of this technique.

 Is it safe?

 Mandibular repositioning to reduce snoring has been safely prescribed by dentists and physicians for over a decade, and the PureSleep® device has a remarkable record of safe and effective use.
 In fact, PureSleep® has been used by thousands of snorers without a single FDA reportable adverse event.
 As with all medical products, you should carefully read and follow all instructions and labeling before use to ensure that PureSleep® works safely and effectively.
 See how PureSleep® works.

 Why do I need to answer a questionnaire to get the PureSleep® device?